4-nitrophenylphosphatase

+The enzyme characterised from baker's yeast hydrolyses 4-nitrophenyl phosphate to 4-nitrophenol and orthophosphate.
+The enzyme interacts with amyloid precursor protein.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one that acts on phosphoric monoester bonds.
 The systematic name of this enzyme class is 4-nitrophenylphosphate phosphohydrolase.
-Other names in common use include nitrophenyl phosphatase, p-nitrophenylphosphatase, para-nitrophenyl phosphatase, K-pNPPase, NPPase, PNPPase, Ecto-p-nitrophenyl phosphatase, and p-nitrophenylphosphate phosphohydrolase.
-This enzyme participates in γ-hexachlorocyclohexane degradation.
+Other names for this enzyme include nitrophenyl phosphatase, p-nitrophenylphosphatase, para-nitrophenyl phosphatase, K-pNPPase, NPPase, PNPPase, ecto-p-nitrophenyl phosphatase, and p-nitrophenylphosphate phosphohydrolase.